 Any scale adjustment to existing distances must be based on a consistent distance-dependant scale difference being determined over multiple lines of differing lengths located over the extent of the existing survey.
 Other potential sources of systematic or constant error must also be eliminated.

 Where a scale adjustment is applied to existing distances included in a new CSD, the resulting scale adjusted distances must be identified and captured in the CSD Plan with a distance type of ‘calculated’ and not adopted.
-(See RCS 2010 Rules 8.4 & 9.3(c) and Lodgement Standard 4.2)
+(RCS 2010 r 8.4 & 9.3(c), CSR 2021 r 75(1) & 78(c))